joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

 - Disassembling milspec turrets drops the wrong kind of gun.
 - Some item descriptions (stat-boosting bionics) are incorrect.
-- Some late-game evolutions should be even more dangerous/deadly.
+- Some late-game evolutions should be even more dangerous/deadly, particularly elite military ferals.
 - Write an early-game survival guide.